North Head Quarantine Station: North Head Quarantine Station

 The Quarantine Station has played an important part in the lives of many Australians, with over 13,000 persons, including convicts and free migrants to NSW and many Sydney residents, being quarantined, of whom an estimated 572 have died and are buried there.
 The inscriptions at the site are an unusual testimony to those associations.
 The Station has also been closely associated with the administration of health by NSW and the Commonwealth, and a number of health administrators prominent in the development of NSW's public health policies and practices have had close and long associations with the Station.
 These included Deas Thomson, Capt.
 H.H.
 Browne, Dr Savage, Dr Allyne, Dr J. H. L. Cumpston, and Dr W. P. Norris.
-The Station also has association with the architects and designers and builders who created the Station; particularly the office of the NSW Colonial Architect to 1908, and the Commonwealth Department of Works and Railways, particularly George Oakeshore of the Sydney office.
+The Station also has association with the architects and designers and builders who created the Station; particularly the office of the NSW Colonial Architect to 1908, and the Commonwealth Department of Works & Railways, particularly George Oakeshore of the Sydney office.
 There has been no comprehensive survey of the architects/designers involved in the NHQS buildings.
 The Station played a pivotal role in the post-WWII period with the housing of illegal immigrants as detainees and refugees to Australia.
 The Station thus reflects the maritime arrival and "processing" not only of quarantined immigrants, but also of illegal and refugee arrivals.
 The 'down-turn' in Station activity parallelled the post-WWII change to airborne migration.
 Finally, the Station was the setting for socio-political dramas such as the revolt of the returned and quarantined troops after WWI; and the confrontations between secular and religious authorities in NSW over access by religious entities to the Quarantine Station.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.